La Paz (Bolivia): Top 10 Things to Do

 Museo Nacional de Arte

-The museum is open from 9 am – 5 pm, daily except Sundays.
-Entry costs 20 bolivianos.
+The museum is open daily.
+Entry costs 20 bolivianos (around £2.30).

-5 – Calle Jaen Museums
+No 5 – Visit the Calle Jaen Museums

 Calle Jaen is an old colonial street.
 Here, you can visit three separate museums.
 (Technically four, but the Museo Litoral Boliviano was closed when we visited.)
 A ticket costs 20 bolivianos and includes entry to all the museums.
 Note: You need ID to purchase a ticket.